Naereen/web-sphinx/autostop.en.rst

 Maybe I will include here a list of epic autostop achievments, maybe not.

+.. note:: With Google Maps ?

+   I know that Google Maps can be used to save and share custon car *itineraries*, maybe I will use that to keep a trace of my hitch-hiking trips and share them here.
+Or maybe not.

 A quick overview
 ----------------
+In 2014
+^^^^^^^
+Not yet.

 In 2013
 ^^^^^^^
 Something like 1800 kms (for american *ignorants*, go check on Wikipedia what kilometers are), and only in France.